MicrosoftDocs/azure-reference-other/studio-module-reference/multiclass-decision-jungle.md

 ---
-title: "Multiclass Decision Jungle | Microsoft Docs"
+title: "ML Studio (classic): Multiclass Decision Jungle - Azure"
-titleSuffix: ML Studio (classic) - Azure
 description: Learn how to use the Multiclass Decision Jungle module to create a machine learning model that is based on athe *decision jungles* supervised learning algorithm. ms.date: 05/06/2019 ms.service: "machine-learning"